 How not to get lost in Japanese

 To avoid problems when learning new words, try to focus only on the commonly used meaning of a Japanese word.
-But be flexible to understand new meanings depending on the context of a sentence.
+But stay flexible to understand new meanings depending on the context of a sentence.

 The strength of the wind and its position is exactly the particles, context and complements of the Japanese language.
 You need to adapt to the situation to hit the target right in the middle.